 The "Single NAV" performance figures are calculated on a bid-to-bid basis, with net dividends and distributions (if any) reinvested, in Singapore Dollars.
-No Preliminary Charge and Realisation Charge were imposed for the purpose of computing the performance figures during the relevant periods.
+No Preliminary Charge and Realisation Charge are currently imposed in respect of FSCF.

-The inception date for Class B is the date on which the first Net Asset Value is available for this Class.
+\ The inception date for Class B is the date on which the first Net Asset Value is available for this Class.
 This Class did not have any Net Asset Value computation between 22 January 2018 and 9 August 2018 ("dormant period") as it had no investors during that period.
 This Class was re-incepted on 10 August 2018 upon receipt of fresh investments.
-The stated performance figures are computed from the re-inception of the Class on 10 August 2018 after the dormant period.
+The stated performance figures are computed from the reinception of the Class on 10 August 2018 after the dormant period.
 The performance figures prior to the dormant period or starting from the first inception of the Class are not shown, as it would not be a true indication or proxy of the actual performance of the Class from the first inception of the Class.